Fried Bread, A Reuben and the Cleveland Cavs

 The feeling of being American is so much keener when you’re part of the most time honored tradition in the world.
 That day I got a boost from a fantastic city, an outstanding organization and I allowed myself to grab a hold of the helping hand that was offered.

-This article was first published in The Havok Journal on 30 June, 2016.
+This article first appeared in The Havok Journal 30 June, 2016.